92green/unmutable/README.md

 API docs will come soon, with examples.
 In the mean time you can assume that any functions in this library are feature complete compared with [Immutable.js docs](https://facebook.github.io/immutable-js/docs/), and fully tested for `Map`, `List`, object and arrays.
 There are also a few extra functions:

 #### util/pipe
- `pipe(...functions): Evaluator` - Composes (combines) functions together from left to right.
+ `pipe(...functions) => (value) => newValue` - Composes (combines) functions together from left to right.
 Returns an evaluator that returns the output of the operation.

 #### util/pipeWith
- `pipeWith(item, ...functions): *` - Accepts an item as the first argument, and composes (combines) functions in the remaining arguments together from left to right.
+ `pipeWith(item, ...functions) => newValue` - Accepts an item as the first argument, and composes (combines) functions in the remaining arguments together from left to right.
 Returns the output of the operation.

 #### util/compose
- `compose(...functions): Evaluator` - Composes (combines) functions together from right to left.
+ `compose(...functions) => (value) => newValue` - Composes (combines) functions together from right to left.
 Returns an evaluator that returns the output of the operation.

 #### util/overload
  `overload({...overloads}, overloadArgs: * = undefined): Function` - Simulates function overloading in Javascript.